-remove -uri=<storage-uri>[<other-options>...]
+remove -uri=<storage-uri> [<other-options>...] '''

-• put / get / remove: these keywords indicate the operation to be performed.
+- put / get / remove: these keywords indicate the operation to be performed. - put: copy file from disk to TSS.

-- put: copy file from disk to TSS. - get: copy file back from TSS to disk. - remove: remove the file from TSS. - <filename>: is the full path of the local file to be copied to the TSS (for put) and respectively into which the file from the TSS should be copied (for get). - <storage-information>: the storage information of the file, as explained below. - <storage-uri>: the URI, which was returned by the executable, after the file was written to tertiary storage.
+- get: copy file back from TSS to disk. - remove: remove the file from TSS. - o cpnfsID>: The internal identifier (i-node) of the file within dCache.
+The cpnfsID> is unique within a single dCache instance and globally unique with a very high probability. - <filename>: is the full path of the local file to be copied to the TSS (for put) and respectively into which the file from the TSS should be copied (for get). - <storage-information>: the storage information of the file, as explained below. - <storage-uri>: the URI, which was returned by the executable, after the file was written to tertiary storage.
 In order to get the file back from the TSS the information of the URI is preferred over the information in the <storage-information>. - <other-options>: -<key> = <value> pairs taken from the TSS configuration commands of the pool 'setup' file.
 One of the options, always provided is the option -command=<full path of this executable>.